Meet Dr. Ashley

 As it turns out, my symptoms of burnout back then boil down to one key concept:

-Compassion fatigue, vicarious trauma, and burnout have nothing to do with self-care and everything to do with self-regulation.
+Compassion fatigue, vicarious trauma, and burnout have nothing to do with *managing* my stress and everything to do with resolving it.

 dr. ashley's credentials